 Widowhood stole more than just her husband…

-Mother and daughter must trek a journey of hurt and healing.
-And maybe love will find them along the way.
 At the Scent of Water reminds us that though heartbreak may forever change us, we are forever in God’s redeeming hand.

 Author’s Note: When I started writing this story (my first ever), my goal was to portray realistic widowhood.
 Long-term grief weaves itself into the fabric of the new, unwanted life my character now has to create.
 I wanted to show the complexities of grief and how confusing life can be when wading through it.
 I wanted to highlight the highs and lows of falling in love again after widowhood which aren’t often portrayed well in fiction.
 Fear, confusion, and feelings of betrayal often plague the griever.
 The main character, Abigail, was a leader in her church when she tragically lost her husband.
 The story follows her faith, which flailed like a caught fish, and had to learn to grow again.
-Her journey of healing is a journey of trust, overcoming fear and learning deep lessons of faith.
+Her journey of healing is a journey of trust, overcoming fear and learning deep lessons of faith and strength.
 I hope the story of Abigail and the truths peppered throughout this story are a blessing to you.

 *Proposed title.
 Title may change after a publishing contract takes place.